kmiddlesworth/g-sheeter/README.md

 ...

 ```
-_Note: When using the tab-specific method, be sure to specify for each tab.
+_Note: When using the tab-specific method, be sure to specify every tab in the options.
 Otherwise, not all the data will be returned int he callback._